The Newlywed's Ultimate Guide To Pain-Free Personal Finance

 - If you were to win a scratch-off lottery ticket that provided an extra $100 per week, what would you do with the money?

 According to financial expert Dave Ramsey, newlyweds need to embrace transparency.

 That means being open about personal debts and spending habits.

 He recommends each spouse talk about how their parents taught them about money, and bring up any areas of disagreement.

 It's so important that Ramsey covers it in Financial Peace University (FPU), an online and in-person class ideal for newlyweds who are interested in money management and financial planning.

 4. Consider your lifestyles

-Paula Levy, a licensed marriage therapist in Westport, CT, told BankRate that marriage means that you need to merge finances—and lifestyles, too.
+Paula Levy, a licensed marriage therapist in Westport, CT, says that marriage means that you need to merge finances—and lifestyles, too.

-"You have to plan together," Levy said in the article.
+"You have to plan together," Levy says.
 "Otherwise, you are essentially living two different lifestyles under one roof."

 That's especially true for couples that find themselves in situations where one person is an overspender or a splurger, while the other is more conservative with spending.